This policy was last updated on 1 April 2022

 Retention of information

-We only retain personal information necessary for our legal or business purposes, which varies depending on the type of Service, business function, record classes, and record types.
+We only retain personal information where we have an ongoing legitimate business need to do so.
+This varies depending on the type of Service, business function, record classes, and record types.

 We calculate retention periods based upon and reserve the right to retain personal information for the periods that the personal information is needed to: